Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Introduction

 \section{Introduction}

 Tangent categories describe a categorification of differential geometry by focusing on and abstracting the properties of the tangent bundle functor $T\colon \mathbf{SMan} \to \mathbf{SMan}$, where $\mathbf{SMan}$ is the category of smooth (real) manifolds, and formalizing notions of tangent bundle and differential bundle that can be applied in further abstract categorical settings.
 This abstract formalism provides an algebraic description of what it means to be smooth and brings monadic techniques to the study of manifolds and differential-geometric objects.
 The notion of tangent categories was originally developed in \cite{Rosicky} and then rediscovered and generalized in \cite{GeoffRobinDiffStruct}.
 Tangent categories are now an area of study in category theory in their own right and they are used to study problems in differential geometry, algebraic geometry, linear logic, the $\lambda$-calculus, machine learning, synthetic differential geometry, programming theory, and more.
-However, while tangent categories do a good job of creating an algebraic/equational formulation of what it means for a (real) manifold to be smooth, we have not yet extended this formalism to model interactions with group actions and local symmetries.
-More generally, we still need to study the ways in which tangent structures interact with equivariant descent.
+However, while tangent categories do a good job of creating an algebraic/equational formulation of what it means for a (real) manifold to be smooth, this formalism has not yet been extended to model interactions with group actions and local symmetries.
+More generally, the ways in which tangent structures interact with equivariant descent still need to be explored; this paper provides a first step in that direction.
 A central ingredient towards studying these interactions lies in understanding pseudolimits of diagrams in the $2$-category $\fTan$ of tangent categories.

 Pseudolimits are a higher-categorical weakening of the notion of a limit in traditional category theory where the triangles that define the cones involving the projections are only required to commute up to coherent isomorphisms.
 Pseudolimits provide important tools in higher categorical geometry and topology and in particular in descent theory, as they provide a structure with which to track the ways in which you recognize objects to be ``sufficiently equivalent'' to each other.
 In fact, the categories of equivariant sheaves and the equivariant derived categories which appear in algebraic geometry, algebraic topology, differential geometry, and representation theory (when one wants to know about equivariant cohomology) can all be viewed as pseudolimits.
 This perspective is explored at great length in \cite{GeneralGeoffThesis} and used to study both equivariant algebraic geometry and equivariant algebraic topology.
 In this paper we will explore how pseudolimits facilitate equivariance for tangent structures in categorical differential geometry.